 Reducing prescribing errors in asthma care - Following the National Review of Asthma Deaths in 2014, in which prescribing errors were identified as a particular issue, this report looks specifically at prescribing errors.
 The report analyses data from over 500 UK GP practices.

 Our reports show that worryingly low number of people are receiving care that fully meets standards and some simple but effective aspects of care that could help prevent asthma attacks are not being met.
-The 2016 edition focussed on the impact of asthma on people’s live.
+The 2017 edition focussed on asthma triggers and the use of technology in care.